FridaSvanberg/Roll-for-Resume/DOCUMENTATION.md

 ## 📄 Updating Downloadable Documents

-To update the CV or personal letter:
+To update the CV or cover letter:

 1. Replace the existing PDF files in the `public/` directory:

 - `FridaSvanbergCV.pdf`

-- `FridaSvanbergPersonalLetter.pdf`
+- `FridaSvanbergCoverLetter.pdf`

 2. Ensure the `DownloadCV.tsx` component references the correct filenames.